pdee/pdee/doc/commands-python-mode.rst

 ---------------------
 Delete preceding character or level of indentation.

-When `delete-active-region' and (region-active-p), delete region.
+When ‘delete-active-region’ and (region-active-p), delete region.

 Unless at indentation:
-  With `py-electric-kill-backward-p' delete whitespace before point.
+  With ‘py-electric-kill-backward-p’ delete whitespace before point.
-  With `py-electric-kill-backward-p' at end of a list, empty that list.
+  With ‘py-electric-kill-backward-p’ at end of a list, empty that list.

 Returns column reached.